Sailors become Soldiers who become Sailors

 Gen Charles Cornwallis nearly bagged Washington, but for the Marblehead Regt. |

-But their greatest challenge lay ahead.
-With enlistments dwindling as a new year was just days away, Washington had a short window to do something with his army besides hightail from the redcoats.
-General Howe gave him the opportunity.
-Thinking the Americans beaten, he scattered his army into winter quarter garrisons, leaving just a few isolated brigades in West Jersey.
+But their greatest challenge still lay ahead.
+With enlistments dwindling as a new year approached, Washington had a short window to do something with his army besides fleeing from the redcoats.
+General Howe gave him the chance.
+Believing the Americans beaten, he scattered his army into winter quarter garrisons, leaving only a few isolated brigades in West Jersey.

 ![]() |